alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 **Short explanation**

 If you want further information about this configuration, you [can browse the documentation](https://opentelemetry.io/docs/collector/configuration/).

-For the impatient readers here are a short explanation of this configuration file:
+For the impatients, here are a short explanation of this configuration file:

 1. Where to pull data?
 2. Where to store data?
 3. What to do with it?
 4. What are the workloads to activate?

 ### What about the code?